-(b) Developing also links to existing commitments of other international agreements to which Parties to the Convention are also a party, which may help to further achieve the long-term objectives of the Convention or a new protocol.
+(b) Developing also links to and taking example of existing commitments of other international agreements and initiatives , which may help to further achieve the long-term objectives of the Convention or a new protocol.
 This could include:

 (i) Developing a framework of voluntary targets for additional action on air pollution, such as done by the Convention on Biological Diversity Global Biodiversity Framework for biodiversity conservation.
-Through such an instrument, Parties to the Convention could agree on common aspirational targets, actions and implementing and reporting measures.
-Such an agreed instrument would appear as more of a commitment than the Batumi initiative, but would still not be legally binding;
+Through such an instrument, Parties to the Convention could agree on common aspirational targets, actions and implementing and reporting measures.;

-(ii) In addition to the action noted above under approach 2b on a comprehensive revision of the Gothenburg Protocol, additional voluntary actions to fulfill the global ambition of the Global Methane Pledge, which is operationally overseen by the Climate and Clean Air Coalition, could also be considered.
+(ii) In addition to the action noted above under approach 2b on a comprehensive revision of the Gothenburg Protocol, additional voluntary actions to fulfill the global ambition of the Global Methane Pledge, could also be considered.

 (c) Undertaking greater action to build momentum towards implementing measures – this option could be informed by other conventions and consider involving multiple levels of Government and communities.
 This could include: